Raiders cling to playoff hopes with 17-13 win over Denver - WHIZ News

 Denver CB Ronald Darby left in the third quarter, was evaluated for a possible concussion, but returned shortly afterward.

-Carr went into the medical tent after being sacked by Shelby Harris in the third quarter with what appeared to be a left hand injury, but returned for the next possession.
+Carr went into the medical tent after being sacked by Shelby Harris in the third quarter with what Bisaccia said was a chest injury, but returned for the next possession.

 UP NEXT